4minitz/4minitz/doc/developer/developermanual.md

 Migrations are realized with the percolate:migrations package.
 To adjust existing databases to a new schema add new migration up() and down() functions to /server/migrations.js.

+## Accessing the servers root url

+If you have to generate an absolute URL (e.g. for links in emails) do not use Meteor.absoluteUrl() !
+Instead use GlobalSettings.getRootUrl(path [optional]).
+This method does all the necessary stuff for you ;-)